Table of Contents

 The Islamic calendar is lunar and based on the moon’s sighting compared to the Gregorian calendar, a solar calendar.
 Determining the date of the Eid al-Fitr depends on the sighting of the crescent moon (a day after the new moon).
 As such, the process of determining the date of the Eid al-Fitr can only be performed under cover of the night.
 Should the crescent moon not be spotted, Ramadan continues for another day.

-Eid al-Fitr 2025 is designated as a holiday in Egypt, resulting in the closure of most schools and businesses during this time.
-The Eid al-Fitr holidays for the year 2025 have yet to be officially announced; however, based on the holidays for 2024, it can be anticipated that the Eid al-Fitr holidays will span three days, beginning on 30 March and concluding on 1 April.
+Eid al-Fitr 2026 is designated as a holiday in Egypt, resulting in the closure of most schools and businesses during this time.
+However, the Eid al-Fitr holidays for the year 2026 are yet to be officially announced.

 Eid al-Fitr, known as the “Festival of Breaking the Fast,” symbolizes a time of joy and gratitude, marking the end of Ramadan.
 In Egypt, this celebration blends religious devotion with communal festivities, creating a unique cultural experience.